Skip to main content

 Output schema

-• _airbyte_raw_id: a uuid assigned by Airbyte to each event that is processed.
-The column type in Redshift is VARCHAR.
+• _airbyte_raw_id: A UUID assigned by Airbyte to each event that is processed.
+Column type: VARCHAR(36).

-• _airbyte_extracted_at: a timestamp representing when the event was pulled from the data source.
-The column type in Redshift is TIMESTAMP WITH TIME ZONE.
+• _airbyte_extracted_at: A timestamp representing when the event was pulled from the data source.
+Column type: TIMESTAMP WITH TIME ZONE.

 Data type map